 Water resistance: 30 meters

-Strap: Handmade rolled-edge black alligator leather strap on 18-carat red gold pin buckle
+Strap: Handmade rolled-edge black alligator leather strap on 18-karat red gold pin buckle

 Back: Sapphire, engraved